jimbro1000/6847Pi/README.md

 while operating in a completely custom manner internally.

-Custom fonts are a basic starting point, custom palettes are equally simple but there is scope in the system to incorporate custom modes of operation provided the same addressing and timing is retained
+Custom fonts are a basic starting point, custom palettes are equally simple but there is scope in the system to incorporate custom modes of operation provided the same addressing and timing is retained.

+The essential requirement is to replace the 6847P in the Dragon range of home computers - this significantly narrows the functional requirements of the substitute.
+In this scenario all addressing is performed by the accompanying SAM (MC6883) address multiplexing chip.
+The system also binds pins to further simplify implementation - INV and DD6 are combined, as are ~A/S and DD7, and ~INT/EXT with GM0.
+Without this there are simply not enough GPIO pins available on the pre-built RP Pico board (as opposed to the RP2040 chip itself).

 ## Objectives ##
 1. MVP is to reproduce the existing 6847 as per the original Motorola datasheet using the RP2040 microcontroller